 Task 26 – Work Plan

-Work Package #1 - Develop transparent methodology for estimating cost of wind energy and identify major cost drivers
+Work Package #2 - Estimate cost of offshore wind energy and identify major cost drivers in each participating country.

 Offshore wind technology has been installed by some participating countries, and others are exploring the potential uses of this technology.
 The approach developed in the initial phase of Task 26 to assess the cost of land-based wind projects will be applied to describe cost elements of offshore wind projects.
 A taxonomy of offshore wind project cost elements will be created building on previously published work .
 Based on available data from each participant, a composite representation of offshore wind project cost and primary differences in a sub-set of parameters, e.g., water depth, distance from shore, wind resource, and finance structure will be developed.
 The spreadsheet model will be made available on the publicly accessible IEA Wind Task 26 website along with documentation of assumptions and the impact of variation in the parameters explored.

 Work Package #3 - Explore methods and application of methods to understand future cost of wind energy and value of wind energy in electric system.